thaihangchung7/thaihangchung7.github.io/_notes/accelcomp.md

 However, you need to use ```from njit import numba``` for the latter.

 ### Object Mode
 If Numba comes across Python code it cannot understand, it falls back to "Object Mode".
 For instance, as of Numba 0.51.2, dictionaries are not supported.
-If you try to compile a function with a dictionary with ```@jit```, you may be surprise to see that Numba compiles the function since it uses Object mode to enable other Numba functionality.
+If you try to compile a function with a dictionary with ```@jit```, you may be surprised to see that Numba was still able to compile the function since it uses Object mode to enable other Numba functionality.

 But given what was just said, in many cases, you can tell Numba provide information when type interface fails by pass the ``` nopython=True ```.
 In this case, you will come across the error: